Nikolai Krylenko: Fall from power and execution

 With the start of the Great Purge after Sergei Kirov's assassination on 1 December 1934, Krylenko's star began to fade and Stalin began to increasingly favor Vyshinsky.
 Notably, it was Vyshinsky and not Krylenko who prosecuted the first two high-profile Moscow show trials of Old Bolsheviks in August 1936 and January 1937.
 Krylenko's ally, the Marxist theoretician Eugen Pashukanis, was subjected to severe criticism in late 1936 and arrested in January 1937 and shot in September.
 Soon after Pashukanis's arrest, Krylenko was forced to publicly "admit his mistakes" and concede that Vyshinsky and his allies had been right all along.

-In 1936, Krylenko justified the inclusion of a law against male homosexuality in the 1934 Soviet penal code as a measure directed against subversive activities:

-So who are the bulk of our clients in these sorts of cases?
-Is it the working class?
-No!
-It's classless hoodlums.
-Classless hoodlums, either from the dregs of the society, or from the remains of the exploiters' class.
-They have no place to go.
-So they take to – pederasty.
-Together with them, next to them, under this excuse, in stinky secretive bordellos another kind of activity takes place as well – counter-revolutionary work.